 I choose glass for its predictable formal qualities — solidity, transparency, color.
 It allows me to work both on the surface and in the interior.
 But I also like glass for its surprises.
 Colors mix unpredictably.
 Highlights change as the day goes by.
 I’m never quite in as much control as I like to believe.

 Holden’s glass studio was the center of his artistic life since 2002, but he was unable to use it during a long illness.
 The studio is being revitalized for a larger role in the glass community.
-Instructors from the Atlanta Glass Art Guild are planning workshops to be held there, and collaborative learning projects are also in the works.
+Instructors from the Atlanta Glass Art Guild hold workshops there, and collaborative learning projects are also in the works.

 In addition to basic operations costs, funds are being raised to cover specific studio needs, including:

 - Reorganization and upgrade of the space for educational uses

 Names of donors will be included on a tribute wall in the studio.

 The studio will hold an Open House on Saturday, Oct.
 19, 2 to 4 p.m., 186 Rio Circle, Decatur GA.
 Call 706-669-9933 for information or directions.

 Earmarked donations to support this project may be made using the button below.
 If you wish to be anonymous, please note that.
 Your contributions are tax-deductible.